-Pittsburgh Criminal Defense Lawyers, The Law Offices of Michael O'Day specializing in serious Pittsburgh criminal defense cases, believes in "working toward settlement while aggressively preparing for trial."
-Michael O'Day has a competitive advantage in settling cases and maximizing recovery for his clients.
-Mr. O'Day began his legal career working for several years as a trial lawyer for the Allegheny County District Attorney's Office and then in private practice law firm representing insurance companies, giving him inside knowledge on insurance trial tactics and trial defenses.
+Pittsburgh Criminal Defense Lawyers, The Law Offices of Michael O'Day specializing in severe Pittsburgh criminal defense cases, believes in "working toward settlement while aggressively preparing for trial."
+Michael O'Day has a competitive advantage in settling claims and maximizing recovery for his clients.
+Mr. O'Day began his legal career working for several years as a trial lawyer for the Allegheny County District Attorney's Office and then in a private practice law firm representing insurance companies, giving him inside knowledge on insurance trial tactics and trial defenses.
 Our criminal lawyers handle many areas of criminal defense and are here to "Make it Right."

-Our Pittsburgh Criminal Defense Lawyers know your rights
+Our Pittsburgh Criminal Defense Lawyers know your rights.

-You have a right Right to Counsel
+You have a right Right to Counsel.

 The Classification of Crimes

 Because the negative behavior regulated by the criminal laws varies from relatively minor to devastatingly violent, crimes are classified into levels or degrees.
 The classification of a crime reflects its seriousness.
 The actual classification of a particular offense varies depending on the jurisdiction.
 Suppose you are questioned about a crime or are accused of or arrested for a crime.
 In that case, you should consult an experienced attorney as early in the process as possible.
 A criminal defense lawyer can explain the particular crime involved and its potential ramifications.

 Finding a Job in Pittsburgh after a Criminal Conviction